poulfoged/pdf-extract/README.md

 Internally it uses [Xpdf](http://www.foolabs.com/xpdf).

 ## How to
-To use extract text simply use provided extractor-class (here from a file):
+To extract text simply use provided extractor-class (here from a file):

 ```c#
 using (var pdfStream = File.OpenRead("my.pdf"))